 Start with price.
 Everyone has a budget and you should start with an honest assessment of what's comfortable for you and your family.
 Keep in mind that this is college – the last time in your life where it's sort of cool to be poor.
 Shelling out for a lavish pad may not be as fulfilling as you think.
 Only you know what's right for you.

 Can you bear to share a bathroom with a friend or roommate in your apartment near UCF?
 Virtually all off-campus housing provides free roommate matching so don't worry about that step.
 How many roommates can you stand to have?
 Going with a lot of roommates early in your college career is a good move.
 First, it saves money (rent is cheaper the more roommates you have) but it also provides an opportunity to make lifelong friends.
-Or, if you value your privacy, this is the time to secure a 1/1 or 2/2 sized unit somewhere.
+You'll have lots of options for three-bedroom or four-bedroom apartments near UCF to choose from.
+Or, if you value your privacy, this is the time to secure a one-bedroom or two-bedroom sized unit somewhere.

 Next comes location.
 If you have a vehicle of your own you can afford to venture a little further from UCF campus.
 Otherwise, you're going to want a community with a dedicated shuttle to UCF.
 Even with a car a shuttle is nice.
 The good news is most places within a couple miles of campus have free shuttle service to UCF.
 Be mindful of traffic, specific shuttle routes and where they drop off on campus relative to your classes.